Board of Directors

 As of 2013, she joined the board and management team of Riva SA, a construction and real estate company with focus in Argentina, Peru, and Panama.

-Bon in Colombia, Viviana has a BA in International Relations from Univesidad de Belgrano and an MBA in Nonprofit Management from Universidad de San Andrés.
+Jimena holds a BA in Business Administration and a BA in Accounting from the Universidad Católica Argentina and an MS in Nonprofit Management from Universidad de San Andrés.

 She started her career in Arthur Andersen.
 She has more than 15 years of experience in the Argentine financial sector including as an Investment Banker in BankBoston and as Managing Director of a family office.